Moscow Conference (1945): Aftermath

-The Moscow Conference could be seen as a victory for the Soviet Union.
+The Moscow Conference has been seen as advantageous for the Soviet Union.
 The conference was proposed by Byrnes, without an invitation offered to France or China and without first consulting with the United Kingdom.
 This was aligned with the goal the Soviet Union had previously wanted - that France and China would be excluded from peace settlements regarding the minor axis powers in Europe - and created a rift between the United Kingdom and United States.
 The conference also recognised the pro-Soviet governments in Romania and Bulgaria, granted the Soviet Union a role in post-war Japan, established international control of atomic energy, and achieved an agreement on a trusteeship in Korea - all were viewed as successes by the Soviet Union.
 Veteran American diplomat George F. Kennan, who was then serving in the US embassy in Moscow, observed the proceedings first hand, and wrote in his diary on US Secretary of State Byrnes: "The realities behind this agreement, since they concern only such people as Koreans, Rumanians, and Iranians, about whom he knows nothing, do not concern him.
 He wants an agreement for its political effect at home.
 The Russians know this.
 They will see that for this superficial success he pays a heavy price in the things that are real."

-Writing in 1947, the London Economist argued that the Moscow Conference "ended the phase of post-war in which the victors clung to the belief that they could work out agreed policies...
+Writing in 1947, the The Economist argued that the Moscow Conference "ended the phase of post-war in which the victors clung to the belief that they could work out agreed policies...
 Willy-nilly, world politics moves back towards the balance of power, and issues now tend to be determined by the relative strength or influence of the two groups."